QuinnDamerell/projects/docs/thinking-of-you.md

 Each installation pairs with exactly one other person, creating a personal link.
 Quick “Thinking of You” pings can be sent throughout the day to let a partner know they’re on someone’s mind.

 ### Instant Messages
 Messages travel instantly via push notifications.
-Even when the app is closed, toast and live‑tile alerts arrive in real time.
+Even when the app is closed, toast and live‑tile alerts arrive in real-time.

 ## Screenshots